oroinc/platform/src/Oro/Component/ChainProcessor/README.md

 There are three types of processors:
   - **common processors** - These processors are executed for all actions.
 They may be helpful if you need to do some common things at the beginning or at the ending.
   - **ungrouped processors** - The same as above but in scope of specified action.
-They can be used if you need to do some things at the beginning or at the ending of an action processing.
   - **grouped processors** - It is most generally used processors.
 They are created for a specified action and grouped by some logical groups.

 Processors Priority